rschristopher/ischristtrue.com/src/modern-views/millennialism.md

 Christ will reign on earth for a thousand years alongside the immortal resurrected believers, who will share the earth with non-believers.
 This will continue till the millennium is over, and then after a final rebellion amongst non-believers, believers will enter into a new earth.

+literal millennium

+kingdom on earth, worldly

+two resurrections, believers and then non-believers after millennium

+resurrected Christians share the earth with non-believers